KZ Okpala

-Chikezie Jake "KZ" Okpala (born April 28, 1999) is a Nigerian-American professional basketball player who last played for the Sacramento Kings of the National Basketball Association (NBA).
+Chikezie Jake "KZ" Okpala (born April 28, 1999) is an American-Nigerian former professional basketball player who played in the National Basketball Association (NBA).
 He played college basketball for the Stanford Cardinal.

 Early life

 Okpala was born to Nigerian parents Martin and Mary Okpala, who settled in Orange County, California before his birth.
 He began playing basketball at age 4 but did not join a youth league because he found them unruly.
 Okpala grew up playing the game against adults at fitness clubs and parks.
 When he was in fourth grade, his family moved from Fresno back to Orange County, living in Yorba Linda, where he reached out to a local club team.
 Okpala also played football and baseball in his childhood before focusing on basketball by age 11.